kaosi-anikwe/autophon/backend/docs/POSTMAN COLLECTION GUIDE.md

 **Variables Not Set**
 - Run the authentication requests first
 - Check the Tests tab for script errors
-- Manually set variables if needed
+- Manually set variables if needed (user data only, not tokens)

 ### Debug Mode
 1. Open Postman Console (**View → Show Postman Console**)